oracle/terraform-provider-oci/website/docs/d/devops_repository_diff.html.markdown

 # Data Source: oci_devops_repository_diff
 This data source provides details about a specific Repository Diff resource in Oracle Cloud Infrastructure Devops service.

-Gets the line-by-line difference between files on different commits.
+Gets the line-by-line difference between file on different commits.
+This API will be deprecated on Wed, 29 Mar 2023 01:00:00 GMT as it does not get recognized when filePath has '/'.
+This will be replaced by "/repositories/{repositoryId}/file/diffs"

 ## Example Usage